 Testing Out Foundation Colours

 - Test colours on your jawline, going down onto your neck a little.
-The right colour should blend seamlessly into your skin and simply disappear.
+The right colour should blend seamlessly into your skin tone and simply disappear.